 - France - immigration - UK

-The pair are accused of bringing over 13 men and three women in a hire van on a ferry from Cherbourg in France to Portsmouth, hidden behind boxes of shrimp noodles.
+The pair were convicted of bringing over 13 men and three women in a hire van on a ferry from Cherbourg in France to Portsmouth, hidden behind boxes of shrimp noodles.

 They were arrested as they got off the ferry and the immigrants were returned to France that night.